bitsbymax/Notes/Angular.md

 });
 ```

-`subscribing to data with Happy path callback`
+`Subscribing to data with Happy path callback`

 ```typescript
 ngOnInit(): void {